mattreiss/Cloth-Simulation/README.md

 # Cloth Simulation
-An openGL and C implementation of a cloth simulation.
+An implementation of a cloth simulation using OpenGL and C.

 # To Run
 Mac